-“We turned to the cloud,” says Holmquist.
-“In most cases, it has been the best answer.”
+'We turned to the cloud,' says Holmquist.
+'In most cases, it has been the best answer.'
 Since 2008, Manhattan College has used Google tools.
-First came the transition to Gmail, and that, says Holmquist, “was the foot in the door that we in IT needed to show the rest of campus that it was okay to operate in the cloud.”
+First came the transition to Gmail, and that, says Holmquist, 'was the foot in the door that we in IT needed to show the rest of campus that it was OK to operate in the cloud.'
 Both from what he calls a trust standpoint and familiarity and ease with Google tools, it made sense to stick with Google.
-“Having existing G Suite accounts really made it easy for our IT team to get access to Google Cloud tools, and to delegate access once we spun up services,” he says.
+'Having existing Google Workspace accounts really made it easy for our IT team to get access to Google Cloud tools, and to delegate access once we spun up services,' he says.

-The IT team’s approach started with low-risk redundant and "dataless" systems: DNS, and small websites with no personal information.
-“As we accelerated our cloud-adoption and migration of more user-facing services,” says Holmquist, “we started inserting ‘secure cloud environment’ into our messaging about upgrades and migrations.
-Along with that messaging included a new layer of redundancy and high-availability services performed better, were more redundant and more reliable once migrated to the cloud—something that we could never have achieved on campus.”
+The IT team’s approach started with low-risk redundant and 'dataless' systems: DNS, and small websites with no personal information.
+'As we accelerated our cloud adoption and migration of more user-facing services,' says Holmquist, 'we started inserting "secure cloud environment" into our messaging about upgrades and migrations.
+Along with that, messaging included a new layer of redundancy and our high-availability services performed better, were more redundant and more reliable once migrated to the cloud – something that we could never have achieved on campus.'

 Challenges prove rewarding

-Manhattan College’s primary challenge involved the big commercial applications they had migrated.
-Most were designed for the datacenter—and, says Holmquist, “in our experience, have not performed well ‘out of the box’ when moved to the cloud.
-Our biggest hurdle has been the initial configuration of these (not well-documented) settings to optimize the applications for the new opportunities that the cloud provides.”
+Manhattan College’s primary challenge involved the big commercial applications that they had migrated.
+Most were designed for the data centre – and, says Holmquist, 'in our experience, have not performed well "out of the box" when moved to the cloud.
+Our biggest hurdle has been the initial configuration of these (not well-documented) settings to optimise the applications for the new opportunities that the cloud provides.'

-“A typical deployment in our datacenter meant a six-figure hardware purchase that we were not guaranteed to be delivered and provisioned in time for ample testing and Summer 2017 go-live,” he says.
-“Instead, we took the unprecedented approach of deploying these new Banner 9 components in GCP’s Compute Engine.
+'A typical deployment in our data centre meant a six-figure hardware purchase that we were not guaranteed to be delivered and provisioned in time for ample testing and a summer 2017 go-live,' he says.
+'Instead, we took the unprecedented approach of deploying these new Banner 9 components in Google Cloud’s Compute Engine.
 We were able to quickly and easily spin up various components during the installation and upgrade testing.
 When we failed, we quickly deleted the instance and started over in a matter of minutes.
-With the help of Google Support, we were able to identify a number of settings related to site-to-site VPN (Banner 9 components in GCP talking back to on-premise database), application server performance tuning, and finally high-availability and SSL.”
+With the help of Google Support, we were able to identify a number of settings related to site-to-site VPN (Banner 9 components in Google Cloud talking back to on-premise database), application server performance tuning, and finally high-availability and SSL.'

 Savouring progress and looking ahead

-Above all, Holmquist has aimed to get the IT team out of the datacenter and more involved with user-facing initiatives.
-“We've certainly crossed a threshold, in that more of our systems are hosted in GCP than in our datacenter,” he says.
-“Instead of maintaining servers, replacing failed components, and applying patches, we are now focusing on making our applications run more efficiently which results in a more measurable benefit to our end-users.”
+Above all, Holmquist has aimed to get the IT team out of the data centre and more involved with user-facing initiatives.
+'We've certainly crossed a threshold, in that more of our systems are hosted in Google Cloud than in our data centre,' he says.
+'Instead of maintaining servers, replacing failed components, and applying patches, we are now focusing on making our applications run more efficiently, which results in a more measurable benefit to our end users.'

-Much progress has been made at Manhattan College, yet more plans are in the works.
-The school will continue replacing servers in the datacenter through attrition, and aims to explore better, more efficient ways to deliver services in the cloud.
+Much progress has been made at Manhattan College, yet more plans are in the pipeline.
+The school will continue replacing servers in the data centre through attrition, and aims to explore better, more efficient ways to deliver services in the cloud.

-For now, says Holmquist, “GCP has given us a toolset to solve complex problems that we could not have solved on our own.”
+For now, says Holmquist, 'Google Cloud has given us a tool set to solve complex problems that we could not have solved on our own.'